krishnakalyan3/IR-Lab1/README.md

 # IR-Lab1
-(by Krishna Kalyan and Sebastian Stobiecki)
+(by Krishna Kalyan and Multiple Authors)

 To create an index run the following command